singingwolfboy/netlify-home/_docs/redirects.md

 This means that you can define **rewrite** rules as well as **redirects** by specifying 200 as the status code.

+## Custom 404

+You can easily setup a custom 404 page.
+This doesn't require any redirect rules.
+Just add a `404.html` page to your site and it'll be picked up automatically.

+## Trailing Slash

+Our CDN edge nodes does URL normalization before the redirect rules kicks in.
+This happens to make sure we can guarantee the highest possible cache hit rate and the absolute best performance for your site.

+This means you can't make redirect rules that matches on trailing slashes to either force trailing slash or always remove the trailing slash.

+We'll be launching a setting to let you control URL normalization soon.
+Meanwhile we recommend using `<link rel="canonical" href="/canonical/path/to/current/page" >` to guarantee canonical URLs for SEO purposes.
+This also has the advantage of not sending anyone through an extra redirect when following links to your site and will solve any SEO issues with duplicate content due to trailing slash vs no trailing slash.

 ## Placeholders